berkaygumus/minik-simulation/src/aruco_marker/readme.txt

   Also, cameraID must be defined at arucoMarker.h file.

 2)calculateRobotPos
-  It takes image from the camera, detects markers, calculates robot positions and headings, publishes them at the workspace as "robot_list".
+  It takes image from the camera or jpg file, detects markers, calculates robot positions and headings, publishes them at the workspace as "robot_list".

+  When "ısCamera" variable is 1, it takes image from the camera, when it is 0, it takes from the jpg file defined with "input_img_name" variable.
+  These variables are at arucoMarker.h file.

 ---------------------executables-------------------------------------